Board of Directors

 John “J.T.”
 Marcoux is a podiatric surgeon at Beth Israel Deaconess Medical Center in Boston, MA.
 He received his BS in Physical Therapy from the University of Connecticut and his DPM from Temple University School of Podiatric Medicine.
-He completed a four-year surgical residency at the Presbyterian Medical Center in Philadelphia, PA.
+He completed a four-year surgical residency at the Presbyterian Medical Center in Philadelphia, Pennsylvania.
 He has been actively involved in residency training for the past 20 years, most recently serving as podiatric residency program director at Steward-St. Elizabeth’s Medical Center in Brighton, MA.

 In addition to his active reconstructive surgical practice and teaching, Dr. Marcoux volunteers his time and expertise.
 He serves as a member of the Council on Podiatric Medical Education as well as the Residency Review Committee and the Joint Committee on the Recognition of Specialty Boards.
-He has represented ABFAS as a residency program on-site evaluator and has served on various ABFAS committees/task force groups and as a case reviewer for board certification.
-Dr. Marcoux currently serves on the Communications Committee.
+He has represented ABFAS as a residency program on-site evaluator and has served on various ABFAS committees/task force groups and as a Case Reviewer for Board Certification.

 Dr. Marcoux is a manuscript reviewer and section editor for the Journal of Foot and Ankle Surgery.
 He has been an active ACFAS volunteer and was honored with the Distinguished Service Award in 2017.
 He was inducted as an affiliate member of The Podiatry Institute in 2014.
 Dr. Marcoux lectures both locally and nationally on reconstructive surgery and has authored manuscripts and textbook chapters.